Last Updated on

 This endoscope is wireless, so it’s easy to use anywhere, and it’s waterproof so you can use it to inspect things like water leaks without damaging it.

 We did find a couple of frustrating things about the SUKEY Wireless, though.
 The instructions are absolutely the worst to follow.
 They are very confusing, and you have to do a lot of reading between the lines and try things to get the camera working.
 Once you do get it working, it’s a great little tool, as long as the app works.
 We did have some issues with the app not working at all, but that happens with any app.
+All in all, this is the best endoscope for iPhones for the money.

 The BlueFire Semi-Rigid Flexible Wireless Endoscope is a CMOS HD camera with two megapixels of resolution and adjustable LED lighting.
 It has an extra-long semi-rigid cable, but we found that it isn’t firm enough to use much beyond a five-foot distance.